 - modifications to make the property accessible to persons with disabilities

-- adaptations to provide safe play areas for children and an appropriate level of security for all occupants
+- safe play areas for children and an appropriate level of security for all occupants

 This program covers only the capital costs of new construction or renovation.
-Operating support for shelters and second-stage housing must be secured through Indigenous and Northern Affairs Canada or another acceptable source.
+Operating support for shelters and second-stage housing must be secured through Indigenous Services Canada or another acceptable source.
 For second-stage housing, occupants are expected to make modest contributions to offset the operating costs.